 Students wishing to take Radiology or Physiotherapy should also explore with University Admissions Tutors the possibility of taking the Access to Science Pathway as an alternative.

-It is advisable for all applicants to have achieved grade C or above in Mathematics and English at GCSE level
+All applicants must have a grade C or above in Mathematics and English at GCSE level.

 if you are applying for midwifery you will need a minimum of 5 GCSE's at grade C or above including Mathematics, Science and English

 All students are required to pass the Lincoln College diagnostic test in Maths and English followed by a satisfactory interview with a relevant pathway tutor.